Scene Components

 that manages this ensures that the orbit computation for multiple display orbits is spread out over multiple frames to avoid “bursty” updates.

-).
-If this option is not selected the inspector will look different and will display the same style of input as appears in a GSBody
+(also a GSDisplayBody).
+If this option is not selected the inspector will look different and will display the same style of input as appears in a GSBody to

 specify the initial data for the body (RV, COE etc.)

-GSDisplayBody To Track: Reference to the body to show the orbit of
+GSDisplayBody To Track: Reference to the body to show the orbit of, If null the inspector will display the same style of input as appears in a GSBody to

 Center Display Body: Reference to the object the tracked body is in orbit around.